xxinyizhao/RC4-Decryption-Circuit/README.md

 # FPGA ARC4/RC4 Decryption Circuit & Key Cracker

 Hardware implementation of the ARC4 stream cipher on an Altera DE1-SoC FPGA, including a brute-force key search engine and a parallel “multi-crack” accelerator.
-The project uses on on-chip memory, hardware handshake microprotocols, and scalable digital design.
+In this project, I implemented on-chip memory, hardware handshake microprotocols, and parallel decryption.

 ---